gallettilance/gallettilance.github.io/final_project.md

 # Project Goals

-Students will practice the full data science lifecycle on a project of their choice.
+The goal is to practice the full data science lifecycle on a topic of your choice.

 The proposed project must include the following components:
  - data collection